 The popular opinion about Africa is the most irrelevant imagination about this part of the land.
 Don’t ever believe them!
-This continent includes a variety of countries in which you can find many differences.
 One of the biggest mistakes about Africa is when it comes to money, and the repeated questions like: How wealthy is Africa?
 Or What is the wealthiest country in Africa?
 The answer is mostly wrong and misleading.
 Comparing the wealth of nations and their economic power is a tricky thing to do and must be done with many considerations.
 Statistics show us that the numbers are always changing and so the consequences.
 We reviewed several reports and statistics; the numbers are according to authentic resources, and the result is a shortlist of the richest countries in Africa.
 We will use one of the most famous metrics to compare these countries.

 What is The Richest country in Africa in terms of GDP?